Webconverter/Webconverter/README.md

 Is a Project to create a online web app open source image (and mabye in the futrure other forms of media) converter

-We are in the beggining creating basic app centered primarly around getting a jpeg to png we will in the futre try to add as many file formats as possible
+We are in the beggining creating an basic app centered primarly around getting a jpeg to png we will in the futre try to add as many file formats as possible

-The first release runs using a php sending webpage who will then send the file to the serverside which will then convert it using Python
+The project Primarly runs on python and Php

 LISENCE: